 The District has been faced in the past with escalating wholesale water costs driven by major investments in supply reliability made by the San Diego County Water Authority.
 While the result of these investments is improved water supply reliability, it has also resulted in a corresponding increase in our water rates.
 The cost of the water we purchase is 50% of our total operating costs for our water enterprise.

+Local water supply development, which will reduce our dependence on costly imported water, is one way to mitigate continued wholesale water rate increases.
+With the water rights litigation with Camp Pendleton

+Santa Margarita River Conjunctive Use Project

+Development of a new groundwater treatment plant to treat water delivered by Camp Pendleton per the executed settlement agreement of US vs FPUD.
+Projected to provide on average 3,100 acre-feet per year of local water.
+The project construction is expected to take 24 months.
+Construction began in September 2019 and is expected to be completed in September 2021.

-In addition to the regional investments in San Diego County supplies, there is a significant proposed statewide water project to fix the Bay-Delta State Water Project, which delivers our key water supplies from Northern California, also known as the WaterFix.
-While the exact cost of the WaterFix to our ratepayers is not known, due to the size of the overall project, which is expected to be \$11.8 billion, and the fact that the cost is to be recovered on regional water rates, the project will cause an ongoing increase in wholesale water costs.
-With the additional increases due the WaterFix on the horizon, local water supply development, which will reduce our dependence on costly imported water, is one way to mitigate continued wholesale water rate increases.
-The District recently settled over 60 years of water rights litigation with Camp Pendleton Marine Corps Base, which has been a hurdle to the District in achieving our own local water supply.
-This settlement allows the District to finally move forward on the Santa Margarita Conjunctive Use Project (SMCUP) which will make local supply for the District a reality and will provide District ratepayers long-term rate relief from increasing wholesale water costs.
-This project will begin construction in fiscal year 2020 and it will be one of the major capital investments by the District for the next decade
+Marine Corps Base settled, the District now has a local supply of untreated water available.
+The Santa Margarita Conjunctive Use Project (SMCUP) includes a treatment plant and related transmission lines to treat water from the Santa Margarita River and deliver it to the District's customers.
+Once completed, the SMCUP will provide up to 30% of the District water supply.
+In addition, the District has secured funding from the Metropolitan Water District to offset some of the costs associated with this local supply.
+The result of these actions is a cost effective local water supply that provides the District's ratepayers with long-term rate relief from increasing wholesale water costs.
+This project will begin construction in fiscal year 2020 and it will be one of the major capital investments by the District for the next decade.